codewars/docs/content/references/markdown/index.md

 ### Code block

-For multiline code blocks, use triple backticks.
+For code blocks, use triple backticks (a "code fence").

 ````markdown
 ```
-This is a code block
+This is the content of the code block.
-       you can indent inside it as you like.
+       You can indent inside it as you like and it will be preserved.
 ```
 ````

-Info strings can be added on the opening triple backtick, to get the syntax highlighted.
-The info string must be a valid language name (`pyhton`, `javascript`, `php`, `ruby`, `cpp`, ...).
+The opening code fence can be followed by an optional text called the info string.
+When the info string is a valid language ID, `python` for example, the content is syntax highlighted.
+See the language's documentation in [supported languages](/languages/) to find the langauge ID.

 ````markdown
 ```python